-- Chemical manufacturers and importers are repaired to evaluate the hazards of the chemicals they produce or import and prepare labels and safety data sheets to convey the hazardous information top customers.
+- Chemical manufacturers and importers are required to evaluate the hazards of the chemicals they produce or import and prepare labels and safety data sheets to convey the hazardous information top customers.

-- All employees with hazardous chemicals in their workplace must have labels and safety date sheets for their potentially exposed workers and train them to handle the chemical appropriately.
+- All employees with hazardous chemicals in their workplace must have labels and safety data sheets for their potentially exposed workers and train them to handle the chemical appropriately.

 Recently, there have been major changes to the Hazard Communication Standard.
 These revisions include:

 - Now provides specific criteria for classification of health and physical hazards, as well as classification of mixtures.